19-year-old federal inmate caught after escaping custody in Brooklyn

 ALSO READ | Eyewitness News studio windows smashed in vandalism incident

-He did not escape from NYPD custody, authorities say, but was being transported to MDC Brooklyn.
+Authorities say Jhonny Soto was being transported to MDC Brooklyn when he escaped.

 Police say he was being transported from court back to the MDC.
-He somehow jumped out on 27th and 3rd, ran up 27th Street and through backyards to get to 26th between 3rd and 4th, where the search is ongoing.
+He somehow jumped out on 27th and 3rd, ran up 27th Street and through backyards to get to 26th between 3rd and 4th.

+According to a complaint, Soto is accused of possessing an illegal firearm that had the manufacturer's serial number removed and altered.

+Police say the semi-automatic pistol was shipped and transported in interstate and foreign commerce.

 ----------